DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [initialize state]
 )

-The function is marked as asyncronous using the `async` keyword and returns an `Arc<AppState>`.
+The function is marked as asynchronous using the `async` keyword and returns an `Arc<AppState>`.

 #sourcecode(numbering: none)[```rust